-Arpa Industriale is a single member company under the direction and coordination of Broadview Industries B.V.
-Disclaime Disclaimer The disclaimer that follows is a summary of the applicable full disclaimer (which can be found on arpaindustriale.com).
-The information provided by Arpa Industriale S.p.A. ("Arpa") in this document is solely indicative.
-Arpa is unable to warrant the accuracy and completeness of this information.
+Disclaimer The disclaimer that follows is a summary of the applicable full disclaimer (which can be found on arpaindustriale.com).
+The in-formation provided by Arpa Industriale S.p.A. ("Arpa") in this document is solely indicative.
+Arpa is unable to warrant the accu-racy and completeness of this information.
 No rights can be derived from the information provided; the use of the information is at the other party's risk and responsibility.
 This document does not guarantee any properties of Arpa's products.
 Arpa does not warrant that the information in this document is suitable for the purpose for which it is consulted by the other party.
+The not warrant that the information in this document is suitable for the purpose for which it is consulted by the other pary.
 The document does not contain any design, structural calculation, estimate or other warranty or representation that customers and third parties may rely on.
 Colours included in Arpa's communications (including but not limited to printed matter) and in samples of Arpa's products may differ from the colours of the Arpa's products to be supplied.
 Arpa's products and samples are produced within the specified colour tolerances and the colours (of production batches) may differ, even if the same colour is used.
 The viewing angle also influences the colour perception.

 Customers and third parties must have a professional adviser inform them about (the suitability of) Arpa's products for all desired applications and about applicable laws and regulations.
 Arpa reserves the right to change (the specifications for) its products without prior notice.
-To the maximum extent permitted under applicable law, Arpa is not liable (neither contractual nor non-contractual) for any damage arising from or related to the use of this document, except if and to the extent that such damage is the result of wilful misconduct or gross negligence on the part of Arpa and/or its management.
-All oral and written statements, offers, quotations, sales, supplies, deliveries and/or agreements and all related activities of Arpa are governed by the General Terms and Conditions of Arpa Industriale S.p.A.
-All oral and written statements, offers, quotations, sales, supplies, deliveries and/or agreements and all related work of Arpa USA Inc. ("Arpa USA") are governed by the Arpa USA General Terms and Conditions of Sale.
-All intellectual property rights and other rights regarding the content of this document (including logos, text and photographs) are owned by Arpa and/or its licensors.
+To the maximum extent permitted under applicable law, Arpa is not liable (neither contractual nor non-contractual) for any damage arising from or related to the use of this document, except if and to the extent that such damage is the result of willul misconduct or gross negligence on the part of Arpa and/or its management.
+All oral and written statements, offers, quotations, sales, supplies, deliveries and/or agreements and all related activities of Arpa are governed by the Qeneral Content of the set of the s statistical provides of substances of the state of the st

 Arpa Industriale S.p.A.
 Via Piumati, 91 12042 BRA (CN) - Italy tel. +39 0172 436111 arpa@arpaindustriale.com export@arpaindustriale.com